 Equity securities.
 The Company's equity securities are carried at fair value and reported in other assets on the condensed consolidated balance sheets.
-Changes in fair value are recorded as a component of (loss) gain on investment securities in the condensed consolidated statements of comprehensive income.
+Changes in fair value are recorded as a component of (loss) gain on investment securities in the condensed consolidated statements of comprehensive (loss) income.
 The Company determines fair value of its equity securities based on the closing market price of the securities at period end.
+The Company did not hold any equity securities at September 30, 2018.